reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 - **Message System Attributes**: These are used to store metadata for other AWS services like AWS X-Ray.

-One of the common use cases of message attributes is distributed tracing.
-When  SQS is used by distributed applications, tracing a message produced and consumed between applications becomes tricky yet an essential feature to have.
-To demonstrate how to add and extract custom metadata with message attributes, an attribute named `traceId` will be used and there are three components in the example:

 Let us modify our earlier example of sending a message by adding a message attribute to be sent with the message:

 ```java